 The Student Disability Resources Coordinator will review all of the information provided by the student from the online introductory questionnaire, self-evaluation, documentation, and intake interview for appropriateness of accommodations requested.
 If documentation supports the requests, accommodations will be determined.

 Step 8.
 Accommodation Letter

-The student is given an accommodation letter for the semester approximately 1-2 weeks after the student’s intake interview.
+The student is given an accommodation letter for the semester soon after the student’s intake interview.
 Timelines may vary depending on the time of year.
 The letter will list the appropriate accommodations, but never the specific disability, which is strictly confidential.

-In order to receive the accommodations, you are required to meet with each professor whose class you wish to use accommodations in and provide them with a copy of your letter.
+In order to receive the accommodations, you are required to share your accommodation letter with each professor whose class you wish to use accommodations in.
 You are strongly encouraged to meet with professors at the beginning of each semester.
 An out-of-class appointment for this discussion will probably be necessary.
 You are responsible for discussing your accommodations and how they will be satisfied within the context of each course.
 The professor reviews the accommodations to ensure that they do not alter essential features of their class.
 After the professor signs off on the accommodations, the professor provides the accommodations to the student for the remainder of the semester.

 Please refer to the following links for more information.